gustavo-andres/LetsGo/README.md

 2. Add logic to handle ties in frequency (secondary sort by name)
 3. Implement a different top-N function (e.g., bottom 2)

-## Day 7: Creating Collections of Structs
+## Step 7: Creating Collections of Structs

 ### Lesson Goals
 - Work with collections of custom types